roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  "No, it's not what you think," he laughed.
 "Look, you remember Travers said he heard of a personal trainer?
 Well, he made some calls.
 She's available tonight if you want to meet her.
 Travers has already signed off on covering all costs.
 She ain't cheap, but she's supposed to be good and really personalizes workouts to your needs.
 Apparently, she's, um, well-versed in the sort of exercises we have in mind."

  "OK," Valarie said.
 "I'm curious now.
 I already worked out today, but I can do another one."
-Report_Story #3